 About Our Program:

-Mount Sacred Heart Montessori Primary Program practices the educational philosophy of Dr. Maria Montessori (1870-1952), one of the world’s foremost educators and Italy’s first woman physician.
+Philosophy of Education Mount Sacred Heart Montessori Primary Program practices the educational philosophy of Dr. Maria Montessori (1870-1952), one of the world’s foremost educators and Italy’s first woman physician.

 By observing children and working with them, Dr. Montessori created a system of education, which has flourished throughout the world.
 Montessori believed that education begins at birth, and that the first few years of life, being the formative, are the most crucial both mentally and physically.

-The Montessori Curriculum lays before the child the “keys to the world.”
+Curriculum The Montessori Curriculum lays before the child the “keys to the world.”
 It contains activities for all aspects of the child’s development.
 The child learns through his/her experiments in this environment.

 Practical Life: This consists of a selection of practical exercises duplicating those in the adult world: sweeping, shoe polishing, dusting and waxing furniture, scrubbing tables, floors, etc. These activities give the child a contact with the real world while simultaneously allowing the child to develop coordination, extend concentration span, refine movement, and grow independently.

 Sensorial: The Montessori sensorial apparatus is designed to assist the development of the senses to a high degree of refinement.
 Children work individually and in small groups with the materials as they identify and match like qualities such as color, shape, texture, weight, size and tone.